 Challenge: Due to its global presence, Netflix had to hire in-market employees everywhere, which would have exposed them to PE risks.

 The fix: Without creating a formal PE, Netflix could hire local employees in multiple countries by collaborating with an EOR.
-With this configuration, Netflix maintained its flexibility in regional markets, guaranteeing adherence to regional regulations and reducing the possibility of paying corporate taxes in each nation where it conducts business.
+With the help of Employer of Record, Netflix maintained its flexibility in regional markets, guaranteeing adherence to regional regulations and reducing the possibility of paying corporate taxes in local countries where it has been running business.

 Final words!

-For international businesses looking to reduce the risks involved with Permanent Establishment, the Employer of Record is a strategic ally in the ever-changing world of Indian corporate expansion.
-Foreign companies can confidently traverse the hurdles of cross-border operations in India thanks to the EOR model, which assumes legal and tax responsibilities and offers flexibility in labor management.
+For international businesses looking to avoid the risks involved with Permanent Establishment, the Employer of Record (EOR) is highly recommended option in the ever-changing world of corporate expansion.
+Foreign companies can confidently traverse the hassle of cross-border business operations, thanks to the EOR business model, which handles legal and tax responsibilities and offers flexibility in labor management.